weswigham/spring2015-usability/_posts/2015-02-07-comments-on.md

 author: Wesley Wigham
 ---

 Comments have been enabled on individual posts.
-Clicking on a post's title brings you do its page, which will include related posts and a [Disqus](https://disqus.com/) comment thread.
+Clicking on a post's title brings you to its page, which will include related posts and a [Disqus](https://disqus.com/) comment thread.